notesbymuneeb/Projects/README.md

 ## 🌟 About

-This repository catalogs community-developed projects for analyzing 20,000+ pages of public records released by the House Oversight Committee on November 12, 2025.
+This repository catalogs community developed projects for analyzing 20,000+ pages of Epstein files released by the House Oversight Committee on November 12, 2025.

 > **Content Notice**: Documents contain sensitive material related to criminal investigations.

-> **⚠️ Verification Warning**: Many projects use AI models to analyze documents.
-AI models can make errors, miss information, or even hallucinate false details. **Always cross-verify findings with the actual source documents.** If you encounter inaccurate information or hallucinations, please [report it in the Safety repository](https://github.com/EF20K/Safety/issues/).
+> **⚠️ Verification Warning**: Many projects use generative models to analyze documents and can make errors, miss information, or even hallucinate false details. **Always cross verify findings with the actual source documents.** If you encounter erronous information, please [report it in the Safety repository](https://github.com/EF20K/Safety/issues/).

 ## 🚀 Getting Started

 ### Quick Start with Python

 New to the dataset?
-Start with our beginner-friendly Jupyter notebook:
+Start with our beginner friendly Jupyter notebook:

 **[Getting_Started_w_Dataset.ipynb](Getting_Started_w_Dataset.ipynb)**